Anchorite

-In Christianity, an anchorite or anchoret (female: anchoress); (from Ancient Greek ἀναχωρέω (anakhōréō) 'I withdraw, retire') is someone who, for religious reasons, withdraws from secular society to be able to lead an intensely prayer-oriented, ascetic, or Eucharist-focused life.
+In Christianity, an anchorite or anchoret (female: anchoress) is someone who, for religious reasons, withdraws from secular society to be able to lead an intensely prayer-oriented, ascetic, or Eucharist-focused life.
 Anchorites are frequently considered to be a type of hermit, but unlike hermits, they were required to take a vow of stability of place, opting for permanent enclosure in cells often attached to churches.
 Also unlike hermits, anchorites were subject to a religious rite of consecration that closely resembled the funeral rite, following which they would be considered dead to the world and a type of living saint.
 Anchorites had a certain autonomy, as they did not answer to any ecclesiastical authority apart from bishops.

 The anchoritic life is one of the earliest forms of Christian monasticism.
 In Catholicism and Evangelical Lutheranism, heremitic life is one of the forms of consecrated life.
 In medieval England, the earliest recorded anchorites lived in the 11th century.
 Their highest number—around 200 anchorites—was recorded in the 13th century.

 From the 12th to the 16th centuries, female anchorites consistently outnumbered their male counterparts, sometimes by as many as four to one in the 13th century.
 This ratio eventually dropped to two to one in the 15th century.
 The sex of a high number of anchorites, however, is not recorded for these periods.

 Between 1536 and 1539, the dissolution of the monasteries ordered by Henry VIII of England effectively brought the anchorite tradition to an end in England.

 Anchoritic life

 The anchoritic life became widespread during the early and high Middle Ages.
 Examples of the dwellings of anchorites and anchoresses survive, a large number of which are in England.
 They tended to be a simple cell (also called anchorhold) built against one of the walls of the local village church.

 In Germanic-speaking areas, from at least the tenth century it was customary for the bishop to say the Office of the Dead as the anchorite entered their cell, to signify the anchorite's death to the world and rebirth to a spiritual life of solitary communion with God and the angels.
 Sometimes, if the anchorite was walled up inside the cell, the bishop would put his seal upon the wall to stamp it with his authority.
 Some anchorites, however, freely moved between their cells and the adjoining churches.

-Most anchoritic anchorholds were small, perhaps at most 12 to 15 ft square, with three windows.
+Most anchorholds were small, perhaps at most 12 to 15 ft square, with three windows.
 Viewing the altar, hearing Mass, and receiving the Eucharist were possible through one small, shuttered window in the common wall facing the sanctuary, called a "hagioscope" or "squint".
 Anchorites provided spiritual advice and counsel to visitors through these windows, gaining a reputation for wisdom.
 Another small window allowed access to those who saw to the anchorite's physical needs.
 A third window, often facing the street but covered with translucent cloth, allowed light into the cell.